microsoft/Windows-driver-samples/network/trans/ReadMe.md

 WFPSamplerCalloutDriver.inf | An information (INF) file that contains information needed to install the driver.
 WFPSamplerCalloutDriver.sys | The WFPSampler driver.

-**Note**�The build process might also put WdfCoinstaller010*xx*.dll in the driver folder, but this file is not really part of the driver package.
+**Note** The build process might also put WdfCoinstaller010*xx*.dll in the driver folder, but this file is not really part of the driver package.
 The INF file does not reference any coinstallers.

 Because the package does not contain a KMDF coinstaller, it is important that you set the KMDF minor version according to your target operating system when you built the driver.